 In March 2021, she launched the business in her basement with the help of a $5,000 grant from a start-up foundation.
 She sold out of her first batch of boxes in four days, the next in 24 hours—thanks to her network of Indigenous connections and social media.

 Four months later, Indigenous Box began moving into its current warehouse at the Edmonton International Airport’s Sustainability Campus.
-Yawnghwe is grateful for all of the support—from Indigenous creators and customers; from local champions such as the airport and Explore Edmonton, a tourism organization for the city; and from corporate Canada.
+Yawnghwe is grateful for all of the support—from Indigenous creators and customers; from local champions such as the airport and Explore Edmonton, a tourism organization owned by the City of Edmonton; and from corporate Canada.

 “I think that we’re starting to see that Indigenous people are seen as equals, we’re seen as collaborators, we’re an untapped potential that can contribute to the greater Canadian economy.”